-Here we want to share with you all the valuable tools we have been using in these years and that have been very helpful in simplifying our full-time traveling life!
-We are only recommending what we know about or have used perosnally.
-We hope it may be helpful to you too, whether you start a full-time adventure or a vacation.
+Here we want to share with you all the valuable tools we have been using in these years that have been very helpful in simplifying our full-time traveling life!
+We are only recommending what we know about or have used personally.
+We hope it may be beneficial to you too, whether you start a full-time adventure or a vacation.
 Feel free to ask us any questions!

-- What are our plans for exploring the location?
+- What will our plans be for exploring the location?

 For example, if we are visiting a big city only for a few days, most of the time we look for a hotel in a very central location or close to good transportation.
 If we plan on staying longer, an apartment may be a cheaper and better solution.
 Instead, if we are staying in the countryside, most of the time a house is our first choice.
 These are our go-to accommodations websites.
 Keep in mind that depending on the country you are visiting one might be more convenient than another.
 For example, when booking a hotel I usually check on one or more sites to see which gives me the best option.

 - Airbnb.
-After traveling for so long, we often prefer having a real house, with a kitchen and bedrooms, especially if we are going to stay longer.
-However, we have learned that in some countries it is more popular than in others so you will find better pricing.
-You also get a better deal if you book for the full week, for example, so definitely consider using it for longer stays!
-If you would like to join, you can use our discount code by clicking here!
+After traveling for so long, we often prefer having a real house with a kitchen and bedrooms, especially if we stay longer.
+However, we have learned that it is more popular in some countries so you will find better pricing.
+For example, you also get a better deal if you book for the whole week, so consider using it for more extended stays!
+If you want to join, you can use our discount code by clicking here!
 You will get up to $50 off a stay and $15 toward an Airbnb Experience of $50 or more.

 - Booking.com.
-This website gives us the largest options in most of the places we visited.
-We often use it also to understand better whether it is more convenient to stay in a hotel or house.
-Depending on the country you will find both options!
-We like to use the map in order to make our search.
+This website gives us the largest options in most places we visited.
+We often use it also to understand better whether staying in a hotel or house is more convenient.
+Depending on the country, you will find both options!
+We like to use the map to make our search.
 We put the area, dates, and preferences and then we look at the map based on the results.
-This helps us pin down the area, especially if we have never been there before!
+This helps us pinpoint the area, especially if we have never been there!

 - Agoda.
 This website is very similar to booking.com but we have found here most of the best deals in Asian countries as well as Australia.
 However, I feel that is growing more and more and it is a big competition.
 Often we will find some properties on one rather than the other and most of the time Agoda has a lower price.